Force over Distance: Chapter 15

 “Pretty sure it does.”

 “Why not?”
-Young fought down a rush of dread before it could take hold and propagate through their link.
+Young battled down a surge of dread before it took hold and passed through their link.

-“Look, Colonel Young, I understand that you're concerned.”
-Young tried not to wince at the use of his title.
-It was never a good sign.
-This was the other man at his most icily professional.
+Young tried not to wince at the use of his title; it was never a good sign.
 The guy was carrying himself like he had on Icarus, where every interaction had gone just like this—Rush in possession of more knowledge than he was willing to share, Young scrambling to catch up.

 “I know it does,” Rush admitted.
-“I attempted to get you replaced by framing you for murder.
+“I attempted t’get you replaced by framing you for murder.
 I orchestrated a mutiny against your command that was a means to the end of preventing the destruction of this ship in the inevitable battle with the aliens responsible for taking Chloe.
 I cracked the command code and had control of Destiny for months before anyone even figured it out.”
-Rush smiled a humorless, bitter smile.
+He smiled a humorless, bitter smile.
 “Not the most collegial behavior, I’ll grant you.”

 “What's your point?”
-Young asked, hoping to prevent an enumeration of his own transgressions.
+Young asked, hoping to prevent a list of his own transgressions.

 “I get that.
 I do.”
 Young paused.
 “On some level, I even agree.”